Ed on Car002.png

 Those who sat in those seats at the Ash Grove say it was more of a home than a club, and that there never was a place like it, before or since.
 Time and again, eminent musicians, artists, filmmakers, educators, community activists and public servants tell how the Ash Grove changed their lives.

-And then, the club was burned… not once, but three times.
+And then, the club burned… not once, but three times.

 “I can’t think of a better lens through which to view such an important part of our cultural history than a documentary on this wonderful club.”